C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 Since the 1950s, hundreds of [programming languages](https://en.wikipedia.org/wiki/Programming_language) have been created, each with its own syntax, design philosophy, and community of practitioners.
 Some languages, like [FORTRAN (1957)](https://en.wikipedia.org/wiki/Fortran) and [COBOL (1959)](https://en.wikipedia.org/wiki/COBOL), emerged in specific institutional contexts—scientific computing and business administration respectively—and continue to run critical systems decades later.
 Others, like [Python (1991)](https://en.wikipedia.org/wiki/Python_(programming_language)), were designed with readability and accessibility in mind.
 This diversity means that source code must be understood within its specific historical context: it is written in a particular programming language, at a particular historical moment, and shaped by the practices and priorities of particular technical communities.

 Computer scientist Darrell Ronald Raymond emphasizes this idea in his 1991 article "Reading source code": "the main role of source code is not a compilable entity, but a human-readable statement of intent and mechanism in the program" ([1991:3](https://dl.acm.org/doi/10.5555/962111.962113)).
 This also implies that code is more than written words.
-It is both an object and an action, simultaneously enabling and constraining activities ([Méadel and Sire 2017](https://shs.cairn.info/revue-reseaux-2017-6-page-9?lang=fr&tab=texte-integral)).
+It is both an object and an action.
 Because code is read, taught, and imitated within communities, certain conventions can acquire historical significance—becoming part of programming culture itself.

 ![The famous "Hello, World!" program written in C by Brian Kernighan on dot-matrix computer paper, from The C Programming Language (1978)](/assets/images/code-as-heritage/Hello_World_Brian_Kernighan_1978.jpg "Hello World program by Brian Kernighan")